 This is exactly what happened in Pakistan as when it focused on protectionism, the local industries did become powerful but at the cost of poor quality and higher overall prices.
 This therefore also leads to Pakistani goods being expensive in the foreign market and also as the quality is compromised, Pakistan’s imports tend to be lower.

-The government although has tried to increase exports by making special export zones and has reduced the taxes on such firms however the problem remains due to protectionist policies.
+The government although it has tried to increase exports by making special export zones and has reduced the taxes on such firms, however the problem remains due to protectionist policies.